Are you just starting to look at cruising boats? One of many questions you’re probably asking is what galley features are important.

 In some ways, it’s an impossible question to answer.
 Features that might be “necessary” on a 45-foot boat that’s going to be used for extensive cruising would be totally impractical on a 25-footer used for overnight and weekend trips.

-But as I’ve been asked this question numerous times, I’ve come to the conclusion that the primary consideration should be on three aspects of the basic layout and configuration.
+Still, there are some universal galley features that separate the good from the bad.
+Primary consideration should be on three aspects of the basic layout and configuration.
 These three are all things that would be either expensive or impractical to change and will make a huge impact on your satisfaction or frustration with the boat.

 And they are three that if you haven’t had a boat before, you might not think about.
 I know that I didn’t . . . until I encountered boats that had serious flaws in each of these!

-Regardless of the size boat and your cruising grounds, these are the things that I look at first.
-I’m not saying that there aren’t some other important considerations, but if a boat doesn’t do well on these three, I’m not going to look any further at it unless I were planning to gut the interior.
+Regardless of the size boat and your cruising grounds, these three features are the things that I look at first.
+Sure, there are other important considerations.
+But if a boat doesn’t do well on these three, I’m not going to look any further at it unless I were planning to gut the interior.

 Item 1: Can the cook be thrown across the boat?

 While there are many features of a galley that contribute to the safety of the cook, most are relatively easy and inexpensive to remedy.
-However, if the basic layout allows the cook to be thrown 6 feet across the galley in rough weather (or if a boat with a large wake passes nearby), it’s a real problem.
+However, if the basic layout allows the cook to be thrown 6 feet across the galley in rough weather , it’s a real problem.

 I learned this the hard way.
-The first offshore passage I ever did was on a Saga 43 with a galley similar to that in the picture.
-We ended up in a gale off New Jersey and I was tossed as I tried to get a box of crackers out for us to eat.
+The first offshore passage I did was on a Saga 43 with a galley similar to that in the picture.
+We ended up in a gale off New Jersey and I was tossed reaching for a box of crackers.
 When the boat rolled, there was nothing to brace myself against.

 Item 2: Plenty of ventilation